 Despite the police recommendation that he be indicted, Netanyahu has vowed to fight on.
 In a televised speech a week ago, he said he would continue to lead the country “with responsibility, dedication and loyalty.”

-Netanyahu pointed out that only half of police recommendations result in indictments.
+Netanyahu pointed out that only half of

 “I’m sure that the truth will come to light, and I’m sure that also in the next elections I will once again win your loyalty,” he said.
 Netanyahu’s coalition partners and members of his right-wing Likud faction have, so far, rallied around him.